-This arrangement is for standard big band instrumentation with trumpet soloist (with the exception of three trombone parts instead of four) and has been published from the original parts used during the recording session.
+This arrangement is for standard big band instrumentation (with the exception of three trombone parts instead of four) and has been published from the original parts used during the recording session.
 This is not a transcription.
 We hope you enjoy playing this arrangement as much as we enjoyed preparing it for you!